Joy Blooms, follow my adventures in Lubbock as I garden here

 Reduce the amount of grass.
 I will plan areas for wildflowers, gazebos, and patios.

 Mulch the beds.
-I'll add 2" to 4" of mulch on all flower beds.
+I'll add 2" to 4" of mulch on all Flower beds.
 This will protect the soil from both heat and wind.
 In addition the mulch will help the soil retain moisture.
 I'd like to try cotton seed hulls.
 They must be plentiful here.
 Anybody know where I can find some? eMail me.

 Water deeply and less often.
 It worked in Denver sure it will work here too.
 I found that if I watered deeply to soak the roots that I didn't have to water as frequently.
 I bet here it is even more important to give the root a deep soaking.
 The roots tend to grow longer helping them survive in the heat.